altaga/Aptos-Vault/README.md

 ## Cards:

 Finally, in the cards section, we can create a virtual card, which will help us make payments without the need for our wallet directly with a physical card in any POS terminal with Aptos Vault.
-Y el codigo de esta pantalla es el siguiente.
+And the code for this screen is the following.
 [CODE](./Aptos_Vault/src/screens/main/tabs/tab3.js)

 <img src="https://i.ibb.co/4TNpXRT/Screenshot-20240523-183819.png" width="32%"> <img src="https://i.ibb.co/ZXwCFys/Screenshot-20240523-183821.png" width="32%"> <img src="https://i.ibb.co/S61Dd3X/Screenshot-20240523-183826.png" width="32%">

-Los codigos de las fuinciones para crear una tarjeta y hacer transacciones con ella son los siguientes.
+The function codes to create a card and make transactions with it are as follows.

 - [ADD CARD](./Cloud%20Functions/AddCard.js)
 - [WITHDRAW CARD](./Cloud%20Functions/WithdrawCard.js)